Tips on Preconception Health for Women

 Some of the most common conditions include:

-- Diabetes – If you are diabetic you should get your diabetes under control.
+- Diabetes – It is important to control diabetes while pregnant.
 Pregnancy increases the chances of diabetes, and it can make it hard for a mother who is already suffering from diabetes.

 - High blood pressure – If you have high blood pressure before pregnancy, you must closely monitor your high blood pressure during pregnancy.

-- Anemia – A complete blood count (CBC) can measure your hemoglobin, red & white blood cell count, and the appearance of your platelets.
+- Anemia – A complete blood count (CBC) can measure your hemoglobin, red and white blood cell count, and the appearance of your platelets.
 Anemia can cause weakness and fatigue during pregnancy.

 - Thyroid problems – The test to check for thyroid issues consists of a blood test which measures your thyroid-stimulating hormone (TSH).
 Hyperthyroidism (overactive) can lead to premature birth and low birth weight if left untreated.
 Hypothyroidism (under-active) can lead to infertility or miscarriage when left untreated.

-- STDs – It is best to know if you have an STD before getting pregnant, since some STD’s can cause pregnancy compilations.
+- STDs – It is best to know if you have an STD before getting pregnant, since some STDs can cause pregnancy complications.
 For example, an ectopic pregnancy is a risk for a woman who has chlamydia.
 If chlamydia is left untreated, it can also lead to Pelvic Inflammatory Disease (PID) which can cause infertility.